bazel-contrib/SIG-rules-authors/go-tutorial.md

 An example `WORKSPACE` file is documented [here](https://github.com/bazelbuild/bazel-gazelle#running-gazelle-with-bazel).

-Use your favorite editor and create a file named "`WORKSPACE`" in the root directory of your project.
+Use your favorite editor and create a file named `WORKSPACE` in the root directory of your project.

 Edit the `WORKSPACE` file and include the following Starlark code.